Renault Symbioz review

 Find yourself on some twistier roads and the Symbioz can hold its own, but it’s certainly not a sharp or particularly fun car to drive.
 The family crossover does at least stay composed when cornering, and the blending of regen and physical brakes feels natural.

 The only time we felt the Symbioz faltered was when we encountered some steep inclines outside of town with a depleted battery.
-The engine on its own can't deliver the same oomph as the electric motor, and without the assistance, acceleration is noticeably slower.
-Renault claims that the E-Save function should be utilised for just such a scenario, because its designed to maintain performance by keeping at least 40 per cent of the battery for use later in your journey.
+The engine on its own can't deliver the same oomph as the electric motor, and without assistance, acceleration is noticeably slower.
+Renault claims that the E-Save function should be utilised for just such a scenario, because it is designed to maintain performance by keeping at least 40 per cent of the battery for use later in your journey.
 However, we think that'll only be useful if you're very familiar with the route you're taking.

 MPG, emissions and running costs